axiom-data-science/portal-docs/DataMap.rst

 Displaying Data Layers
 **********************

-*Several features under this heading are currently under development.
-Please check back soon for updates.*
+*Several features on this page are currently under development.
+Check back soon for updates.*

 Viewing Data in the Map Portal
 ==============================